Emergence of flat bands and ferromagnetic fluctuations via orbital-selective electron correlations in Mn-based kagome metal: Introduction

 Here, we combine experimental and first-principles calculation tools to explore potential correlation-induced flat-band physics in SMAS.
 Our magnetization, magnetic susceptibility, and $^{27}$Al nuclear magnetic resonance (NMR) measurements indicate the presence of ferromagnetic fluctuations below $T < 30$ K, which is attributed to the formation of flat bands and potential negative magnetoresistance in flat band systems \cite{yamada1972negative,ueda1976effect,PhysRevB.61.3207}.
-From {\it ab-initio} density functional and dynamical mean-field calculations we find correlation-induced flat bands close to the $E_{\rm F}$ at $k_{\rm z}=0$, in addition to symmetry-protected nodal surface metallic bands.
+From {\it ab-initio} density functional and dynamical mean-field calculations we find that correlation-induced flat bands emerge in the vicinity of the $E_{\rm F}$ at $k_{\rm z}=0$, which are likely to be strongly linked to the ferromagnetic fluctuations observed in the low-$T$ regime.
+We propose that the flat bands are induced by {\it i)} kagome-induced geometric frustration within a subset of Mn $d$-orbitals, revealed by constructing electronic Wannier orbitals from the non-correlated electronic structure as depicted in Fig.~\ref{fig:Fig1}c, and {\it ii)} orbital-selective electron correlations which selectively push the kagome-induced weakly dispersive bands up to the $E_{\rm F}$ and strongly renormalize the bandwidth (see Fig.~\ref{fig:Fig1}d for a schematic illustration).
+We further observed a significant negative magnetoresistance in this system, which supports the presence of flat-band-induced ferromagnetic fluctuations in SMAS as suggested in CoSn \cite{Sales2021}.
+Additionally, our dynamical mean-field calculations show a slight upturn in DC resistivity in the low-temperature regime, consistent with our DC resistivity measurement, which can be attributed to the enhanced orbital susceptibility and ferromagnetic fluctuations.
+These findings make SMAS a promising platform for further exploring correlated and topological phenomena emerging from flat band systems.